 Ask employees what they need

 In some cases, an employee’s sub-par performance is the result of insufficient resources, training, tools, or other support.
-Even if you’re feeling frustrated, it’s helpful to come into the PIP meeting with an open mind rather than with an assumption that the employee is entirely culpable.
-A productive PIP meeting should be based on the attitude that you and the employee are collaborating on finding solutions for a problem.
+Even if you’re feeling frustrated, it’s helpful to come into the performance improvement plan meeting with an open mind rather than with an assumption that the employee is entirely culpable.
+A productive performance improvement plan meeting should be based on the attitude that you and the employee are collaborating on finding solutions for a problem.

 Develop an action plan together

 Handled properly, a performance improvement plan can turn out to be a positive experience for a struggling worker.
-If you seek input from your employee and approach them with the sense of solving a problem together, the PIP can be a bridge to a more productive working relationship.
+If you seek input from your employee and approach them with the sense of solving a problem together, your plan can be a bridge to a more productive working relationship.